First Aid For Burns: How to Treat and Heal Every Type of Burn

-The next few sections cover each degree of burn and specific first aid treatment for it.
+The next few sections cover each degree and type of burn and specific first aid treatment for it.

 There is a light (excuse the pun) at the end of the tunnel when it comes to burns.
 The fact is that burns can be treated successfully if first aid is administered quickly.
 By reading this, you're already ahead of the first aid burn game.
-You'll know how to act fast in case of emergency.
+You'll know how to act fast in case of an emergency.
 You'll know how to treat a burn, regardless of the degree or cause, while you wait for help to arrive.